-Spatia l Option, /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on functional geography Option 3: Focus development along the A1 corridor Option 4: New/expanded rural settlements Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects Option 5 Likely Sustainability Effects: Concentrating most development on the edge of Worksop and Retford has the potential to reduce reliance on private vehicles, by giving residents greater choice of differing modes of transport.
+Spatial Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects Assumptions:As per Option 1.
+Uncertainties: As per Option 1.
+The possible locations for new villages are currently unknown.
+The proximity to a town is likely to have a significant bearing on the frequency of bus services to any such development and the likelihood of residents using other forms of transport.
+Option 5 Likely Sustainability Effects: Concentrating most development on the edge of Worksop and Retford has the potential to reduce reliance on private vehicles, by giving residents greater choice of differing modes of transport.
 Particularly, compared to Options 1, 3 and 4 this option would have greater potential to encourage greater use of rail links, including between Worksop and Retford.
 Additionally the large scale of development proposed has the potential to increase availability of services and employment, with a corresponding reduction in localised trip generation.
 However, significant growth around Worksop has the potential to exacerbate highway capacity issues along the A57, specifically to the west, through Rotherham Borough, toward the M1 and Sheffield.
 Increased levels of growth in Worksop and Retford would also be expected to increase congestion through the towns.
-This would target investment in the existing road network around the towns, potentially increasing capacity for existing users as well as facilitating the trips generated by new housing and employment Mitigation: As per Option 1.
-New development would be expected to contribute to the reinforcement of existing, and the development of new, cycle and pedestrian infrastructure Assumptions: As per Option 1.
-Uncertainties: • As per Option 1.
+This would target investment in the existing road network around the towns, potentially increasing capacity for existing users as well as facilitating the trips generated by new housing and employment Mitigation: